cmeza432/academic-kickstart/content/authors/admin/_index.md

 Carlos Meza is currently a student at The University of Texas at Arlington pursuing a Bachelors degree in Computer Science for Software Engineer and graduates in December of 2019.
 Projects include working with C++ and GTK+, Android Studio using Java and MySql, Bluetooth Tire Caps using Pybluez library in Python and MySql.

-To see github click on the icon to the left.
-Click on "CV" to view resume.
-Any question please email me with the icon to the left or contact me on my LinkedIn account: https://www.linkedin.com/in/carlos-meza-15080818b/